smscommunity/sms-guide/_general/info/retime/boundary.md

 ### Start-Zero Frames
 **RTA Start-zero**
-The frame in which a run is started, one frame before the text disappears.
+The frame in which a run is started, one frame before the text disappears (30fps, if 60fps, use frame A of duplicates A and B always).
 Used for Speedrun.com leaderboard retimes.
 [Example](https://imgur.com/mduPB9o) of the correct start frame.
 [Example](https://imgur.com/wkp45G3) of the frame immediately after, as a visual cue.
 Often used for Autosplit.